(See the Undergraduate Bulletin)

 Students admitted with advanced standing from other colleges and universities, or with credit earned as a non-matriculated student at UR, must attend the Transfer Orientation Program to assist them in registering and adapting to a new college environment.

 NOTE: No more than six courses (24 credit hours) may be transferred to a College degree program by students whose first experience at the UR is as a non-matriculated student.
-(Other students are ineligible to transfer courses taken as non-matriculated students without paying the difference in tuition.)
+(Students who were previously matriculated and then register for UR coursework as a non-matriculated student are ineligible to use these courses toward a degree without paying the difference in tuition.)

 B. Transferring out of the University